 The input intensity~($I_{\rm in}$) is increased as we go down the column in the first four rows.
-In all cases, from the THLE analysis we observe disruption of coherent photon transport with increase in $I_{\rm in}$ due to effective photon-photon interaction along with gradual increase in transmission at $\omega_p=\omega_a$.
-At low $J_x$, photon-photon interaction causes lowering of transmission peaks, similar to the single resonator qubit pair case in Fig.~\ref{fig:Fig3}, where the transmission keeps decreasing till intermediate intensities, Fig.~\ref{fig:Fig4}(d,e,g,h).
-At even higher intensity, the qubits starts to get saturated by photons and a large coherent photon transport is restored, Fig.~\ref{fig:Fig4}(j,k).
+In all cases, from the THLE analysis we observe disruption of photon transport with increase in $I_{\rm in}$ due to effective photon-photon interaction along with gradual increase in transmission at $\omega_p=\omega_a$.
+At low $J_x$, the photon-photon interaction causes lowering of transmission peaks, similar to the single resonator qubit pair case in Fig.~\ref{fig:Fig3}, where the transmission keeps decreasing till intermediate intensities, Fig.~\ref{fig:Fig4}(d,e,g,h).
+At even higher intensity, the qubits starts to get saturated by photons and a large photon transport is restored in the absence of inelastic scattering of the photons, Fig.~\ref{fig:Fig4}(j,k).
 At higher $J_x$, we observe from the THLE analysis that out of four peaks the ones near $\omega_p=\omega_a$ lose transmission first as we increase $I_{\rm in}$ as shown in Fig.~$\ref{fig:Fig4}$(f).
 With further increase in $I_{\rm in}$, the effective photon-photon interactions and related photon blockade increase, and their effect is seen in the entire transmission profile, Fig.~\ref{fig:Fig4}(i).
-At even higher $I_{\rm in}$, the qubits start to get saturated by photons with large coherent photon transport getting restored which, in the case of two resonators, shows two peaks as seen in Fig.~\ref{fig:Fig4}(l).
-At very high intensities we essentially observe transmission through a harmonic chain with some effects from the qubits.
-In this limit the qubits can be thought of as additional baths, and the photon transport is dominated by the resonator chain.

-The QCA fails to match the transmission profile of the THLE analysis with increasing $I_{\rm in}$ and is unable to capture the photon blockade phenomenon (as well as saturation of qubits) for most parameters.
-The QCA transmission profile instead shifts towards increasing $\omega_p$ when compared to the THLE results, Fig.~\ref{fig:Fig4}(d,e,f).
-On the other hand, the modified QCA captures the loss of coherent photon transport and other features predicted by the THLE fairly accurately at low $J_x$.
-With increased $J_x$ in the third column, the modified QCA is still able to capture the features of the transmission profile but shows lesser agreement with THLE analysis in predicting the loss of coherent transmission.